 Your Family As Domestic Church

-Becoming Domestic Church is about becoming aware of the permanent and constant presence of the Father, the Son and the Holy Spirit in our homes.
-That would be the Principle and Foundation, and from that awareness and the experience of feeling the loving presence of God in our home, the desire arises to pray, read the Bible, sing, dance, forgive, serve neighbors in need, celebrate, cook, clean (home liturgies) and give thanks for the gift of life and faith.
+The principle and foundation of being Domestic Church is about becoming aware of the permanent and constant presence of the Father, the Son and the Holy Spirit in our homes.
+Out of that awareness and from the experience of God’s loving presence in our homes, the desire arises to pray, read the Bible, sing, dance, forgive, serve neighbors in need, celebrate, cook, clean (home liturgies) and give thanks for the gift of life and faith.

-This process does not occur by spontaneous generation, it must be prepared, requested, and desired with an open heart.
-It is in the end a grace that is already offered for those who seek it.
-It is not a straight or continuous path, it has its ups and downs, but in all of them there is the breath of the risen Lord who lives and constantly reminds us, “Do not fear”, “peace”, “I am with you” until the end of the times.
+This process does not occur by spontaneous generation; rather, it must be prepared, requested, and desired with an open heart.
+In the end, it is a grace that is already offered to those who seek it.
+Being the Domestic Church is not a straight or continuous path, it has its ups and downs, but throughout there is the breath of the risen Lord who lives and constantly reminds us, “Do not fear”, “peace”, “I am with you” until the end of the times.

 Prayer: Prayer is fundamentally about deepening a relationship with God; although there is no style of prayer that is “holier” than another.
 Are families “checking in” with God regularly perhaps at bedtime or before meals?
 Do families pray together before certain events or to mark special occasions?
 Do parents expose children to different forms of prayer, intending to spark their spiritual imagination?

 Actions: Several research studies have indicated that parents’ involvement in church has a profound effect on whether their children will remain Catholic.
 Is mass attended regularly?
 Are parents involved in parish ministries and share in parish community, especially with other families?
 Does the family volunteer for community organizations that serve the vulnerable and honor the dignity of life?
 Does the family have a mission statement?